 NetBeans features some really cool code formatting and ordering tools.
-It saves so much time, having the ability to select what code chunks I want to format is ideal because in much of our development code we have test brackets which controls what code is include and what isn’t in our releases and these test brackets can be affected by an auto-format.
-Being able to select and choose what code I want to format prevents lengthy repository pushes and stops me being cautioned by the boss for accidentally removing the test-code brackets!
+It saves so much time, having the ability to select what code chunks I want to format is ideal because in much of our development code we have test brackets that control what code is included and what isn’t in our releases and these tests brackets can be affected by an auto-format.
+Being able to select and choose what code I want to format prevents lengthy repository pushes and stops me from being cautioned by the boss for accidentally removing the test-code brackets!

 Simply auto-formatting an entire class is not practical as all our code commits should be small and some classes can be huge (so you can imagine the lengthy code-review when you auto-format an entire class).

 Since NetBeans 7.4 there have also been really nice refactoring additions and NetBeans is now showing a healthy list of refactoring tools, for example, the ability to replace a block of code with a method, this is really nice as auto-generation speeds up dev time which is important in any software company.
 Another really nice ability is to move a class from one package to another and have all your code automatically updated with the new import locations.

 As a developer, it’s not uncommon to have multiple projects open at the same time, even multiple versions of the same project!
 Luckily NetBeans with its integration with Mercurial allows you to see the versioning history of your NetBeans projects.
 This means I can have multiples of the same project open and instantly be able to differentiate between them just by looking at the version next to their name, this feature is especially handy when trying to figure why the URL links in version X are linking to our Online Converter but the links in version Y are linking to pirated episodes of Breaking-Bad!